fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     The `_firstName` and `_lastName` fields are now private, meaning they can only be accessed from within the `BankCustomer` class.
 This is a common practice in object-oriented programming to encapsulate data and prevent direct access to fields from outside the class.

-1. To create a `FirstName` property that accesses the private `_firstName` field, add the following code below the field declaration in the `BankCustomer` class:
+1. To create a `FirstName` property that accesses the private `_firstName` field, add the following code below the field declarations in the `BankCustomer` class:

     ```csharp